ZiperRom1/php-pest-coverage-bug/README.md

 *Launch the Docker containers in background*

-`docker-compose up -d elasticsearch kibana minimal-reproducible-example-cli`
+`docker-compose up -d elasticsearch kibana minimal-reproducible-example`

 *Connect to the php container*

-`docker exec -it -e SHELL=bash minimal-reproducible-example bash`
+`docker exec -it -e SHELL=bash minimal-reproducible-example-cli bash`

 *Launch the tests with the `--coverage` option*